AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 #### phrase

 The `phrase` field contains the text that a shopper enters on the storefront.
-Live Search applies all configured rules, synonyms and other configuration settings to return determine the search results.
+Live Search applies all configured rules, synonyms, and other configuration settings to determine the search results.
 All `productSearch` queries must contain the `phrase` field.

 The following example sets `Watch` as the phrase to search for: